 I have no idea who originally came up with the chocolate chip cheesecake dip recipe that I’ve been enjoying all these years but my aunt originally introduced me to it.
 It was basically cream cheese, butter, powdered sugar, brown sugar, vanilla, and chocolate chips mixed together with graham crackers to dip in it.
 Well, I can’t eat 40% of those things anymore and shouldn’t be eating the other 60% so a dairy-free, gluten-free version was definitely needed!
-Oh, and it’s paleo too if that’s your thing.
-Maybe pushing the definition of paleo but that’s sort of what I do around here if you haven’t noticed yet.
+Oh, and it’s vegan and paleo too if that’s your thing.
+Maybe pushing the definition of paleo but it is what it is.

 I had a hard time coming up with something good to replace graham crackers in this recipe.
 I could have toasted some cinnamon pecans or used a sturdy fruit like apple slices but the point of the graham crackers was to be like a graham cracker cheesecake crust.
 Sure, I could have attempted a graham cracker recipe but simple is always better.
 (Be honest, if I posted a graham cracker recipe, would you make that from scratch or just grab a spoon and start shoveling the cheesecake dip in?
 I know what I would do.)
 I finally decided on store-bought sweet (ripe) plantain chips instead.
 They’re crunchy, sweet, and although they don’t taste like graham crackers, with a little dusting of cinnamon, they make a great graham cracker substitute.